-- 28.1 Each facility shall provide pharmaceutical services either directly within the facility or per contractual arrangement.
-Such services shall be provided in accordance with the requirements of references 25 and 34 herein. - a) In either instance, appropriate methods and procedures for the procurement and the dispensing of drugs and biologicals shall be established in accordance with appropriate federal and state laws and regulations.
+- 28.1 Each nursing facility shall provide pharmaceutical services either directly within the nursing facility or per contractual arrangement.
+Such services shall be provided in accordance with the requirements of Rules and Regulations Pertaining to Pharmacists, Pharmacies and Manufacturers, Wholesalers and Distributors [Reference 39] and Rules and Regulations for the Registration of Distributors of Controlled Substances in Rhode Island [Reference 40]. - (a) In either instance, appropriate methods and procedures for the procurement and the dispensing of drugs and biologicals shall be established in accordance with appropriate federal and state laws and regulations. - 28.2 There shall be written policies and procedures relating to the pharmaceutical service which shall require no less than: - (a) The authority, responsibility and duties of the registered pharmacist; - (b) The selection, procurement, distribution, storage, dispensing or other disposition of drugs and biologicals in accordance with appropriate federal and state laws and regulations;

-- 28.2 There shall be written policies and procedures relating to the pharmaceutical service which shall require no less than: - a) the authority, responsibility and duties of the registered pharmacist; - b) the selection, procurement, distribution, storage, dispensing or other disposition of drugs and biologicals in accordance with appropriate federal and state laws and regulations; - c) maintenance of records of all transactions, including recording of receipt and dispensing or other disposition of all drugs and biologicals; - d) inspection of all drug and biological storage and medication areas and documented evidence of findings; - e) automatic stop orders for drugs or biologicals; - f) the use of only approved drugs and biologicals; - g) control of medicines from any source; - h) a monitoring program to identify adverse drug reactions, interactions and incompatibilities and antibiotic antagonisms; and - i) labeling of drugs and biologicals including name of resident, name of physician, drug dosage, cautionary instructions, and expiration date. - 28.3 Adequate space, equipment, supplies and locked storage areas shall be provided for the storage of drugs and biologicals based on the scope of services provided.
-Refrigerated food storage units shall not be utilized for storage of drugs and/or biologicals except: - a) In facilities of 30 beds or less, a refrigerated food storage unit may be used for drugs and biologicals provided they are locked in an appropriate container. - 28.4 Drugs may be administered to residents from bulk inventories of non-legend and non-controlled substance items such as aspirin, milk of magnesia, etc. as ordered by a licensed physician. - 28.5 An emergency medication kit, approved by the pharmaceutical service committee or its equivalent, shall be kept at each nursing station. - 28.6 Each residential area shall have adequate drug and biological preparation areas with provisions for locked storage in accordance with federal and state laws and regulations.
+- (c) Maintenance of records of all transactions, including recording of receipt and dispensing or other disposition of all drugs and biologicals; - (d) Inspection of all drug and biological storage and medication areas and documented evidence of findings; - (e) Automatic stop orders for drugs or biologicals; - (f) The use of only approved drugs and biologicals; - (g) Control of medicines from any source; - (h) A monitoring program to identify adverse drug reactions, interactions and incompatibilities and antibiotic antagonisms; and - (i) Labeling of drugs and biologicals including name of resident, name of physician, drug dosage, cautionary instructions, and expiration date. - 28.3 Adequate space, equipment, supplies and locked storage areas shall be provided for the storage of drugs and biologicals based on the scope of services provided.
+Refrigerated food storage units shall not be utilized for storage of drugs and/or biologicals except: - (a) In facilities of thirty (30) beds or less, a refrigerated food storage unit may be used for drugs and biologicals provided they are locked in an appropriate container. - 28.4 Drugs may be administered to residents from bulk inventories of non-legend and non-controlled substance items such as aspirin, milk of magnesia, etc. as ordered by a licensed physician. - 28.5 An emergency medication kit, approved by the pharmaceutical service committee or its equivalent, shall be available in each residential area. - 28.6 Each residential area shall have adequate drug and biological preparation areas with provisions for locked storage in accordance with federal and state laws and regulations.